-- A. Development proposals for new education or childcare facilities in the borough will be supported where population change and growth require its provision: - In areas of need as identified through annual reviews of the Infrastructure Delivery Plan; - ii.
-In accessible locations, with good public transport accessibility and access by walking and cycling; - iii.
-Where entrances and playgrounds are situated away from busy roads especially for early years and primary education facilities; - iv.
-Where proposals maximise the use of educational facilities for community, recreation or cultural use, through appropriate design measures; - v.
-Where encouragement is given to the shared use of services between schools, colleges, universities, sports providers, community and cultural facilities; - vi.
-Where it is designed to be accessible and inclusive to meet the needs of a range of users, including disabled people; and - vii.
-Where it is designed to incorporate safe, suitable and accessible outdoor space. - B. Development proposals that would result in a loss of education or childcare facilities will not be supported, unless it can be demonstrated that there is no ongoing or projected future demand.
+- A. Development proposals for new education or childcare facilities in the borough will be supported: - i.
+Where population change and growth require its provision: - 1.
+In areas of need as identified through annual reviews of the Infrastructure Delivery Plan; - 2.
+In accessible locations, with good public transport accessibility and access by walking and cycling; - ii.
+Where entrances and playgrounds are situated away from busy roads especially for early years and primary education facilities; - iii.
+Where they maximise the use of educational facilities for community, recreation or cultural use, through appropriate design measures; - iv.
+Where encouragement is given to the shared use of services between schools, colleges, universities, sports providers, community and cultural facilities; - v.
+Where they are designed to be accessible and inclusive to meet the needs of a range of users, including disabled people; and - vi.
+Where they are designed to incorporate safe, suitable and accessible outdoor space. - B. Development proposals that would result in a loss of education or childcare facilities will not be supported, unless it can be demonstrated that there is no ongoing or projected future demand.